New iPhone update shows Instagram app using camera when not taking photos

 Early adopters of Apple's latest iPhone update are beginning to report a disturbing feature when using the Facebook-owned Instagram app - but the tech giant claims it is just a "bug".

-Some iOS14 users report seeing a notification that the Instagram app is accessing their camera even when they are taking photos.
+Some iOS14 users report seeing a notification that the Instagram app is accessing their camera even when they are not taking photos.

 A Twitter user was one of the first to raise the alarm, saying that the control panel had "ratted out" Instagram and claimed "this is going to change things".